Robert-van-Engelen/Forth500/README.md

 Words are case-insensitve and can be typed in upper/lower/mixed case.

+Included are the binaries for unexpanded 32KB machines and expanded >96KB machines.

-Also included is the XASM assembler to build the Forth500 system.
+Also included is the XASM assembler to rebuild the Forth500 system.